 A lot of people who use knives on a regular basis tend to run into a problem.
 The edge, after a while, does not hold.
 The question then comes about, understandably, regarding why their knife won’t hold an edge.

 The answer to this can be both obvious and complicated.
 The reason for this ultimately comes down to quite a few different factors with around 3 being prime among them.
 Knives are, of course, not meant to last forever.

 If this was the case, then knife companies would basically be out of business at this point.
 They need you to keep buying.
-Perhaps they’ll want you to buy a specific outdoor knife or categorize survival, tactical, and camping knives differently.
+Perhaps they’ll want you to buy a specific outdoor knife or categorize survival, tactical, and camping knives differently than an EDC knife.
 When in reality, they can pretty much be the same thing.

 Then you have to add in the fixed blade vs folding blades.
 It’s a lot, so naturally, we are here to help explain some of the reasons behind your biggest questions.
 When it comes to the issue regarding the edge of your knife, here are the top reasons why it won’t hold.